Course details

 -

-Enrollment is restricted to students accepted into the part-time BBA Degree Program.
+This course is restricted to students registered in the Flexible Learning (formerly Part-Time) BBA Degree Program.
 For registration approval, please email bba@bcit.ca with your name and student ID.
-This course runs in-person on Wednesdays at the Burnaby campus.
+This is a hybrid course.
+Lectures will be provided asynchronously for students to view on their own time, and labs will be held at the Burnaby Campus on Wednesday evenings.

 Status